-“You’ll have to do, I suppose,” he said.
+He relented at last.
+“You’ll have to do, I suppose.”

 He stood up and withdrew two envelopes from his inner breast pocket.
-I caught a whiff of cold, biting citrus and sun-warmed leather as he handed them to me.
-They were toasty from being against his chest, and, for a brief second, I imagined slipping my hand under his jacket to the place they’d vacated.
+I took them from him and caught a whiff of cold, biting citrus and sun-warmed leather.
+It figured he smelled good.
+The envelopes were toasty from being against his chest, and for a brief second, I imagined slipping my hand under his jacket to the place they’d vacated.

 “The first envelope is from the Taste Society,” he said.
 “They asked me to give it to you if I approved you for the job.
 You’ll start at breakfast tomorrow.
 Before that, have my stylist give you a makeover.”
 He scanned me again.
 “A big one.”

 He didn’t pause to let the insult sink in.
 “The stylist’s number and my schedule are in the other envelope.”

 “Anything else?”
 I asked, not keen on hearing his answer.